 - Stop ignoring your holiday allowance

-While it’s true that many business owners have virtually no holiday allowance as they have to be around to oversee the running of their venture, ignoring this opportunity to shut off from stress for a week or two at a time is a huge error.
+While it’s true that many business owners have virtually no holiday pay as they have to be around to oversee the running of their venture, ignoring this opportunity to shut off from stress for a week or two at a time is a huge error.
 Stop ignoring your need for relaxation and taking time out of a stressful environment in order to clear your head.If you take a holiday even just once a year, it’ll give you a welcomed break from your usual daily working life, so stop neglecting time to relax and instil some enjoyment back into your lifestyle.

 Taking holidays and breaks from work also benefits your heath in many ways, both mentally and surprisingly physically.
 According to research, this is all thanks to the reduction in stress that holidays provide you with.
 Thrive Global have reported that, “This reduction in stress allows people to recharge their batteries while they are away so that they return home feeling energised.
 Too much stress can lead to a wide range of mental health issues, as well as physical problems like a lack of sleep and obesity.
 Not only this, but many studies have also shown that regular holidays lessens your risk of dying from any cause other than old age and can minimise the risk of heart disease”.